LTMullineux/fastapi-snippets/README.md

 # fastapi-snippets

-A selection of snippets to make working with FastAPI a dream.
+A selection of snippets to make working with FastAPI a dream ❤️.

 The snippets are split into sub-projects, each of which solves a particular problem: